-The term credit facility contains five tranches, three for which the interest rates are renegotiable in May 2020, August 2021 and July 2024.
+The term credit facility contains five tranches, one of which expired in October 2020 and two for which the interest rates are renegotiable in August 2021 and July 2024.
 The principal on the term credit facility is fully repayable according to a monthly amortization schedule ending at the maturity of the various tranches.
 Furthermore, the Company has the option to repay, without penalty, up to 15% of the balance of the term credit facility on each anniversary date; however, such payments have the effect of changing the maturity dates of the various tranches affected.